-Examinations on reading assignments will be administered at the beginning of class.
-The examinations will assess student learning of therapeutic procedures, understanding of the evidence base for treatment approaches, and methodology for establishment of empirical support for treatments.
-Depending upon the number of quizzes administered, scores will count for approximately 30% of grade.
+Quizzes on reading assignments will be administered at the beginning of the class for which that assignment was made.
+The quizzes will assess student learning of therapeutic procedures, understanding of the evidence base for treatment approaches, and methodology for establishment of empirical support for treatments.
+Quiz scores will count for 100% of the course grade.

 The student is required to observe some number of sessions of ongoing therapy cases with advanced students or faculty.
 You will also attend at least two supervision sessions on those cases (more is better).
 The student will write a problem list, treatment plan, and three session notes for the case being observed.
-The quality of written materials will determine 20% of the course grade.
+Poor completion or non-completion of the written assignment can result in an incomplete or course failure.

 The student is expected to participate in classroom discussions and role-playing activities.
 Instructors and TA will observe and evaluate the quality of each student's participation in these activities.
-Participation as subjectively assessed will count for 50% of the course grade.
+Although participation will not factor into the grade, unacceptable participation may result in the requirement of make-up work, or it may potentially result in course failure if felt to be inadequate.
+Instructors will strive to share perceptions of poor performance with students as they occur.